acidburn0zzz/arch/README.md

 - I try to make use of the [suckless-tools](https://suckless.org/philosophy/) as much as possible ([dwm](https://dwm.suckless.org/), [dmenu](https://tools.suckless.org/dmenu/), [st](https://st.suckless.org/)).
 This makes the system very minimal, lightweight, efficient and highly customizable.
 - I try to make us of systemd as much as possible.
 Although, some people don't like systemd and see it as a security risk and blot my philosophy is that since I am already using it because of Arch I might as well use it full potential and avoid adding additional dependencies to solve tasks which systemd already can solve.
 This includes the bootloader, power-management, network-management and time-synchronisation.

+A comprehensive list of features is listed here:

 - **OS:** Arch Linux
 - **Encryption:** LUKS disk-encryption (except boot partition) via dm-encrypt/cryptsetup.
 - **Decryption:** Keyfile on an USB-stick which needs to be plugged in during bootup.